-JACKET WATER HEATER AND INTERNAL BATTERY CHARGER 120 VAC INPUT RECEPTACLES
+JACKET WATER HEATER AND INTERNAL BATTERY CHARGER 120 VAC INPUT RECEPTACLES (OPTIONAL)

-This generator can be optionally equipped with a single 120 VAC, 15 amp input receptacle (Figure 43) located on the output terminal panel.
+This generator can be optionally equipped with two 120 VAC, 20 amp input receptacles located on the output terminal panel.

-The purpose of this receptacle is to provide power via commercial power to the jacket water heater and internal battery charger (Figure 44).
+The purpose of these receptacles is to provide power via commercial power to the jacket water heater and internal battery charger.

-The receptacle will ONLY function when commercial power has been supplied to it.
-To apply commercial power to the receptacle, a power cord of adequate size will be required (See Table 7).
+These receptacles will ONLY function when commercial power has been supplied to them (Figure 48).
+To apply commercial power to these receptacles, a power cord of adequate size will be required (See Table 6).

 When using the generator in hot climates there is no reason to apply power to jacket water heater.
 However, if the generator will be used in cold climates it is always a good idea to apply power to the jacket water heater at all times.

-To apply power to the jacket water heater simply apply power to the jacket water heater receptacle via commercial power using an power cord of adequate size.
+To apply power to the jacket water heater simply apply power to the jacket water heater receptacle via commercial power using a power cord of adequate size.

-Figure 43.
+Figure 48.
 Battery Charger and Jacket Water Heater Power Connections